Wedding Planning Mistakes You Can Avoid Up Front

 Dresses take time.
 If you’re not buying right off the rack, you will need to factor in time for shipping.
 Almost all dresses, whether shipped or bought off the rack, will need some sort of alterations to make it perfect for you.
 If you are purchasing too late, you are playing a risky game.

-Our tip: Start shopping for your dress 16 to 9 months before the wedding.
+Our tip: Start shopping for your wedding dress 16 to 9 months before the wedding.
 Purchase your dress at least 8 months before the wedding.

 Don’t Skip The Videographer